openlab-at-city-tech/openlab/wp-content/plugins/text-replace/readme.txt

 = What post fields get handled by this plugin? =

-By default, the plugin filters the post content, post excerpt fields, widget text, and optionally comments and comment excerpts.
-You can use the 'c2c_text_replace_filters' filter to modify that behavior (see Hooks section).
+By default, the plugin filters the post content, post excerpt, widget text, and optionally comments and comment excerpts.
+You can use the "More filters" setting to specify additional filters to be processed for text replacement.
+You can also programmatically use the 'c2c_text_replace_filters' filter to modify the affected filters (see Developer Documentation section).

 = How can I get text replacements to apply for post titles (or something not text-replaced by default)? =

+The easiest way would be to add "the_title" (or some other filter's name) as a line in the "More filters" setting.
+That setting allows any additional specified filters to be processed for text replacement.

-You can add to the list of filters that get text replacements using something like this (added to your theme's functions.php file, for instance):
+You can also programmatically add to the list of filters that get text replacements.
+See the Developer Documentation section for an example.

-`
-function more_text_replacements( $filters ) {
-	$filters[] = 'the_title'; // Here you could put in the name of any filter you want return $filters;
-}
-add_filter( 'c2c_text_replace_filters', 'more_text_replacements' );
-`

 = Is the plugin case sensitive? =

 By default, yes.
 There is a setting you can change to make it case insensitive.
-Or you can use the 'c2c_text_replace_case_sensitive' filter (see Hooks section).
+Or you can use the 'c2c_text_replace_case_sensitive' filter (see Developer Documentation section).

 = I use :wp: all the time as a shortcut for WordPress, but when I search posts for the term "WordPress", I don't see posts where I used the shortcut; why not? =